ariana-ssilva/entra21-logica-java-2022/Aula06 - 01 - Switch/README.md

 - The break statement is used inside the switch to terminate a statement sequence.
 - The break statement is optional.
 If omitted, execution will continue on into the next case.

+##  Nested Switch Case statements

+We can use a switch as part of the statement sequence of an outer switch.
+This is called a nested switch.
+Since a switch statement defines its own block, no conflicts arise between the case constants in the inner switch and those in the outer switch.